ashishguptaiitb/koreaidocs-vale-rules/configure-vale-in-vscode.md

 1. Open VSCode that's updated to the latest version.
 Select **File** > **Preferences** > **Settings**.

 1. Install the [Vale extension](https://marketplace.visualstudio.com/items?itemName=ChrisChinchilla.vale-vscode) in VSCode.
+Restart VSCode editor.

 1. Search for **Vale** in the search settings field.
 In the search results, select **Vale** from the left sidebar.
     ![Search vale in the VSCode settings.](images/vscode-vale-settings.png)